MalloryRose/GoodReads-Library-Checker/memory-bank/activeContext.md

 - Easy installation and setup
 - Clear usage instructions
 - Responsive support and documentation
 - Community feedback and improvements
+- Intuitive filtering and search features